Understanding the Free Natal Chart Report

 Above, on the left side of the table, you’ll find the listing of planets in the natal chart and their positions by sign and degree.
 Circled in green, for example, is the position of the Sun.
 Here we see the Sun is in Capricorn at 10 degrees and 35 minutes.

-In the above table, you’ll find the list of major aspects found in my natal chart.
-Two of the aspects are circled in the pictured aspect table.
-The first is Sun conjunct Uranus.
-The value in the “orb” field next to this aspect is 0 degrees and 30 minutes which is very close.
 The orb value reveals how far away an aspect in your chart is from exact.
 In the very rare case that an aspect is exact, the orb would be 0 degrees and 00 minutes.
 In this example for Sun conjunct Uranus, the orb is less than one degree– it’s zero degrees and 30 minutes which is one-half of a degree, and this is considered a very close orb.
 Any orb that is less than one degree means that the aspect is very close or tight, and considered strong.
+The smaller the orb, the closer and stronger the aspect.

-A conjunction aspect by definition occurs when two planets or points are 0 degrees apart, but we allow some room–or an orb of influence–under which we consider these planets/points as conjunct.
-Different astrologers allow different orbs, but if we were to allow a 7-degree orb, for example, then planets that come within 7 degrees of one another would be considered as connected by a conjunction, or we would say that they are conjunct.
+A conjunction aspect by definition occurs when two planets or points are 0 (zero) degrees apart, but we allow some room–or an orb of influence–under which we consider these planets/points as conjunct.
+Different astrologers allow different orbs.
+If we were to allow a 7-degree orb, for example, then planets that come within 7 degrees of one another would be considered to be connected by a conjunction, or we would say that the planets are conjunct.

 In the value field, you’ll see a relatively high number, 494, on the Sun conjunction Uranus aspect line.
-This number is a relative weighted value that aims to illustrate whether or not an aspect might be considered strong, and in which direction (negative or positive).
+This number is a relative weighted value that is there to help illustrate whether or not an aspect might be considered strong, and in which direction (negative or positive).
+Values, in this case, are subjective, much like bar graph values found on horoscopes.
+They are not hard-and-fast rules but can be useful to quickly sum up the strength of a particular influence in a chart.

 In the above example table, you’ll see the counts of the major luminaries and planets in signs for this particular chart that are masculine and feminine, as well as the distributions of signs in the elements (fire, earth, air, and water), and in the modes (cardinal, fixed, and mutable).